Lead Authorship of CARRA Registry Manuscripts

 Applicants must have completed a pediatric rheumatology fellowship, be employed as a pediatric rheumatologist in the United States or Canada, and be CARRA Members.
 Early Investigators are encouraged to apply.
 Formal training in epidemiology and prior authorship of published studies are desirable but not required.
 Applicants must have sufficient time to dedicate to the project, estimated to be not less than approximately 50 hours distributed over several months.

-While two applicants will be chosen for the specific manuscripts listed above, CARRA will maintain a list of interested persons for additional opportunities that develop in 2018.
+While two applicants will be chosen for the specific manuscripts listed above, CARRA will maintain a list of interested persons for additional opportunities that develop.
 The list will be renewed yearly.
 The chosen applicants will work directly with a senior CARRA Registry Intern and the CARRA Registry Scientific Director to produce a manuscript for submission to a scientific journal.
 There is no direct financial support provided for this opportunity.
 Statistician/data analyst effort and manuscript publication costs will be covered by CARRA.

 Requirements and Responsibilities: